Joystream/founding-members/RULES.md

 If serious flaws in the structure of the program are discovered, Jsgenesis reserves the right to announce that after a future scoring period, the "season" is concluded, and a new scheme will apply to following seasons, thus resetting "scores".
 In such an event, a "slice" of the pool, set by Jsgenesis discretion, will be allocated in accordance with existing rules.
 The remainder will be transferred to new "seasons".

-Jsgenesis reserves the right not to honour any aspect of this agreement due to legal considerations.
+Jsgenesis reserves the right not to honor any aspect of this agreement due to legal considerations.